jdeolive/geotools-old/spike/web/sphinx/source/examples/shp2shp.rst

 SHP 2 SHP Lab
 =============

-This page covers how to write a shapefile out to disk.
-We are going to make use of maven (as covered in quickstart).
+In this tutorial we will see how to read a shapefile, change its map projection, and then save the results as a new shapefile.
+We will use of maven to build the example application (as introduced in the :ref:`quickstart`).

 Additional information:
  * `Shapefile Plugin <http://docs.codehaus.org/display/GEOTDOC/Shapefile+Plugin>`_